MyBord/mybord-server/docs/deployment.md

 In order to use Prisma Cloud, we need to:

-1. Create a Prisma Server and database
+1. Create a Prisma database
-2. Deploy our application to a Prisma service
+2. Deploy our prisma instance to a Prisma service

-### A. Creating a Prisma Server and database
+### A. Creating a Prisma database

-In order to create our necessary prisma services, we need to:
+In order to create the necessary prisma database, we need to:

-1. Create a prisma account
+1. Create a prisma account.
 2. Create a new prisma server.
 The server name should be one of the instance names listed in the [managing our instances](#ii-managing-our-instances) section.
 3. Set up a database that is connected to Heroku and connect it to your existing Heroku account.
 4. Set up a PostgreSQL database.
 5. Set up a server connected to Heroku.
-6. Once the server is set up and running, view the server details and click on the database and the button 'view on heroku'.
-From there, you can get the database credentials for the server and use those credentials to populate the respective .env file.
+6. Once the server is set up and running, view the database details by clicking on the database and the button 'view on heroku'.
+From there, you can get the database credentials and use those credentials to populate the respective .env file.

-### B. Deploying the application to a Prisma service
+### B. Deploying a Prisma instance to a Prisma service

 In order to deploy to Prisma, you can run the command `yarn prisma-deploy:<prod, dev, etc>`.